Learning Disability Liaison Nurses

 Visitors are not currently permitted in Southmead Hospital.

 We understand that it may be very difficult for patients with learning disabilities and autism to come into hospital without family, friends or carers.
-Exceptions can be made for some people with learning disabilities and/or autism if they have complex needs.
-This will need to needs to be agreed with the managers/matrons of the wards.
+Exceptions can be made for some people with learning disabilities &/or autism if they have complex needs, but this needs to be agreed with the managers/matrons of the wards.

 It is vital that people with learning disabilities and autism have up to date hospital passports so that hospital staff know how to best support the person when their usual carers are not present.
 Please also make sure that the person brings in any important guidelines or protocols (e.g. epilepsy protocols, eating and drinking guidelines, positive behaviour plans etc).